Insurance Expert Guide

 3. Bundling for Maximum Discount

 One of the easiest ways to lower your insurance cost is "bundling."
 This means taking your home, auto, and life insurance from the same provider.
-Most companies offer a 10% to 25% discount for bundling, which often makes a slightly more expensive provider the cheapest overall option.
+Most companies offer a 10% to 25% discount for bundling.

 The Policy Review Checklist

-Before signing any policy, run through this checklist to ensure you aren't missing critical details:
+Before signing any policy, run through this checklist to ensure you are not missing critical details:

 - Check the Exclusion List: What is NOT covered? (e.g., floods in home insurance, pre-existing conditions in health).